 A fast-growing national private school with multiple campuses takes a lean, technology-driven approach to education that connects teachers, parents, and students.
 When the head…

-Global Web-Based Personal Transportation Services Company Turns to Northland Controls to Achieve Scalable Global Physical Security
+Global Web-Based Personal Transportation Services Company Turns to Northland Controls GSOCaaS to Achieve Scalable Global Physical Security

-Global Flash Memory Company Improves Physical Security Through Outsourced SOC
+Global Flash Memory Company Improves Physical Security Through GSOC as a Service (GSOCaas)

 Protecting your company from a security breach is a necessity that has grown to be more complex as technology continues to progress.
 This white…

 This white paper explores 8 essential ways to best prepare your company for the European Union’s General Data Protection Regulation (GDPR) and prevent non-compliance.

 The naming convention of access control and video management devices can make the difference between an effective response to an event and complete chaos….

 Global security operations centers as a Service (GSOCaaS)offerings deliver unexpected and highly prized value to their organizations.
 Five years into delivering GSOCaaS, we’ve discovered…

 Rodney Thayer presents information on where physical and cyber security meet.
 Rodney is a network security practitioner specializing in physical security systems.
 His “convergence…